 - 11. Through participation in module conference and presentation of conference presentation demonstrate an advanced level of communication skills, including confidence and clarity in public speaking.

 - 12. Through submission and development of conference abstract and conference journal demonstrate enhanced ability to reflect on your own work, to respond constructively to feedback, and to implement suggestions and improve work on the basis of feedback

 - 13. Through sitting the final examination, demonstrate advanced skills in knowledge recall and management and in the development, organization, and expression of ideas under pressure of time

-Term 1: Seminars 1-3 Introductory sessions - modern debates and ancient materials; Seminars 4-10: student-led seminars, each focusing on a different Ancient Greek source in roughly chronological order from the Homeric Hymns to Aristotle and Xenophon 11.
-Essay feedback and conclusions.
+Term 1: Introductory sessions – modern debates and ancient materials; student-led seminars, each focusing on a different Ancient Greek source in roughly chronological order from the Homeric Hymns to Aristotle and Xenophon; Essay feedback and conclusions.

 Term 2: Student-led seminars covering material from ancient Rome, from foundation myths to the Greek imperial writers Plutarch and Lucian.
-During this term we will also stage the day-long Sexuality and Gender Module Conference, where all students will present their assessed presentations on a topic of their choosing related to the over-arching themes of the module (subject to approval of the lecturer).
+During this term we will also stage the day-long Sexuality and Gender Module Conference, where you will present your assessed presentations on a topic of your choosing related to the over-arching themes of the module (subject to approval of the lecturer).
 The final session will cover essay feedback and exam preparation.